 There are currently no drugs with proven efficacy for acute inner ear tinnitus or acute inner ear hearing loss.
 In addition, there has been limited historical clinical trial experience generally for the development of drugs to treat these conditions.
 Regulatory authorities in the United States and European Union have not issued definitive guidance as to how to measure the efficacy of treatments for acute inner ear tinnitus or acute inner ear hearing loss, and regulators have not yet established what is required to be demonstrated in a clinical trial in order to signify a clinically meaningful result and/or obtain marketing approval.
 We have designed our Phase 3 trials for AM-101 and AM-111 to include endpoints that we believe are clinically justified and meaningful.
 With regard to AM-101, the EMA indicated that a statistically significant improvement in tinnitus loudness that is supported by several secondary variables would demonstrate a clinically meaningful result.
-The FDA indicated that an improvement in tinnitus loudness that is loudness supported by a co-primary efficacy point, such as the TFI questionnaire, would be clinically meaningful.
+The FDA indicated that a improvement in tinnitus loudness supported by a co-primary efficacy point, such as the TFI questionnaire, would be clinically meaningful.
 However, no product has been approved for marketing based upon such guidance and we cannot be certain that AM-101 will be approved even if it were to demonstrate such results in its Phase 3 trial.
-With regard to AM-111, the FDA and EMA have indicated that a 10 dB improvement in hearing thresholds is clinically significant, in line with clinical practice.
-However, no product has been approved for marketing based upon such guidance and we cannot be certain that AM-101 will be approved even if it were to demonstrate such results in its Phase 3 trial.
+With regard to AM-111, the EMA has issued guidance that a 10 dB improvement in hearing thresholds is clinically significant, in line with clinical even if it were to demonstrate such results in its Phase 3 trial.
+We have not sought or received any guidance from the FDA yet that would apply to acute inner ear hearing loss.